 Much of it speaks not only to coronavirus but to the deeper crisis facing America: the disease of racial inequality and injustice.
 These twin crises are interlinked, exacerbated by each other, and bound by the common denominator of health inequity.
 Studies have repeatedly shown the ways in which African-Americans in particular, and other people of color, are hit harder by health issues, whether epidemic or endemic.
 Lower-income communities of color, where social distancing is a luxury, have faced a higher infection and death rate from the virus.
-When the coronavirus crisis hit, Amplifier, a design lab that has historically built art to amplify grassroots movements (including designing the posters for the 2016 Women’s March) launched a call for artistic submissions that challenge dominant narratives in media and society.
+When the coronavirus crisis hit, Amplifier, a design lab that has historically built art to amplify grassroots movements (including designing the posters for the 2016 Women’s March) launched a call for artistic submissions that foster healing and challenge dominant narratives in media and society.

 “When darkness descends, when the future is uncertain, when hope is dwindling and Doomsday is prepped, there are those that punch in when all have punched out.
 Heroes.
 Heroes Rise.
 Heroes Give.
 Heroes Sacrifice.
 Thank you front-liners, one and all,” he wrote, telling Spectrum News that he “also wanted to give a shout-out to all the doctors and nurses of color.”